Pingul/cern/synchrotron/README.md

 6. Number of turns to simulate

 ### 2. Simulation meant to be analysed using `analysis/` scripts
+**Note:** This use case currently only works on `macOS`, due to the fact that the compilation flag `-DIO_TO_SAME_DIR` is used for Linux.
+This is a work around to get the code working on LXPLUS.
+Remove the compilation flag if you want it to run properly on Linux.

 To get started, do the following steps:

 1. Open `analysis/settings.json`: